isomerpages/isomerpages-govtech/media/technews/_posts/2018-05-22-geospatial-powered-smart-nation.md

 ### **The Future of Geospatial**
 ![Geospatial-Powered Smart Nation]({{site.baseurl}}/images/technews/geospatial-powered-smart-nation-part-4.png)

-*<div align="center">The small but agile geospatial team sees an increase in demand for geospatial technology.
+*The small but agile geospatial team sees an increase in demand for geospatial technology.
 Back row from L to R: Sia Jin Jun, Andy Tan and Chew Xunmao.
-Front row from L to R: Abhishek Tandon, Anupam Mukherjee and Elvia Willyono</div>*
+Front row from L to R: Abhishek Tandon, Anupam Mukherjee and Elvia Willyono*

 Moving ahead, Anupam and his team feel their role will only get increasingly important.
 "Today, over 70 per cent of whatever data we generate has a geospatial component in it and the exploitation of such data for sense-making is increasingly important," said Abhishek Tandon, a senior geospatial specialist and deputy director of IT in NParks.